 Leni: Well, he's weird.
 He appears very nice, simple and cordial but then behind your back he does things just really to mess with John and try to make it as hard for him as possible.
 Some really perverted people are running these prisons.
-They're overcrowded, everybody in jail is talking about a riot.
-In every prison in this country it's just a matter of time before something breaks out because the conditions are just intolerable and dehumanizing.
+They're overcrowded, everybody in jall is talking about a riot.
+In every prison in this country it's just a matter of time before something breaks out because the conditions are just intolerable and dehumanizing. are just intolerable and dehumanizing.

 People inside prison have been going along with it because they know any kind of rebellion or any kind of attempt to organize for better conditions would just be brutally repressed, and nobody is into self-destruction.
-But now that a lot of people on the outside are becoming aware of the medieval conditions that still exist in prison the prisoners will start moving for better conditions themselves.
-They are installing special sharp-shooters at Jackson in case anything breaks out, and it's really really scary and it's really scary to think about what just happened to George Jackson and at Attica, and then to think about John and how much they hate him.
+But now that a lot of people on the outside are becoming aware of the medieval conditions that still exist in prison the prisoners will start moving for bet-ter conditions themselves.
+They are installing special sharp-shooters at Jackson in case anything breaks out, and it's really really scary

+and it's really scary to think about

+what just happened to George Jackson

+and at Attica, and then to think about

+John and how much they hate him.

 Young people in America suffer from imperialism; youth is a colony.
 Corporations, almost entirely headed by the Euro-Amerikan ruling class, rip off the music, clothes, and products of the Rainbow People's culture, and sell them back to us (!) at huge profits.
-Almost all of the work we can do goes to produce cheap and often valueless consumer goods- all in an effort to increase the imperialist's hoard.
+Almost all of the work we can do goes to produce cheap and often valueless consumer goods-all in an effort to increase the imperialist's hoard.
 And we're forced to serve in the mother country's armies, in order to quell the just uprisings of people around the world.

-The only way out from under is to organize our people for self-determination, just as the other domestic U.S. colonies are doing, and, working with them, create the cosmic Rainbow Nation that exists now only in our visions.
-We must create People's Bands, Ballrooms, presses, hospitals, schoolsevery institution that we need we must control, until eventually the people control everything and the reactionaries are kicked off the set forever.
+The only way out from under is to organize our people for self-determination, just as the other domestic U, S, colonies are doing, and, working with ation, just as the other domestic U.S. colonies are doing, and, working with them, create the cosmic Rainbow Nation that exists now only in our visions.
+We must create People's Bands, Ballrooms, presses, hospitals, schools-every institution that we need we must control, until eventually the people control everything and the reactionaries are kicked off the set forever.

-One of the most fantastic examples of self-determination programs is AMORPHIA, the Cannabis Co-op, started recently in California.
-Just think about the possibilities as you read this ...
+Cne of the most fantastic examples of self-determination programs is AMOR PHIA, the Cannabis Co-op, started recently in California.
+Just think about the possibilities as you read this...